Contexter/FountainAI/README.md

 ### Conclusion

 Following this guide will set up a robust environment for developing and deploying the FountainAI project using Vapor.
 The combination of Docker, Nginx, PostgreSQL, Redis, RedisAI, and GitHub Actions ensures a seamless workflow from development to production.
 Implementing the OpenAPI specification in a TDD fashion will lead to a reliable and maintainable codebase, leveraging the benefits of automated testing and continuous deployment.
+Managing the VPS UFW settings enhances security, ensuring only necessary ports are open, including the NYDUS service port, for a secure and well-functioning application environment.